Short Story III

 About this course:The short story, one of the most challenging of all literary forms, requires the precision and imagistic intensity of poetry combined with novelistic elements of structure, setting, and characterization.
 This workshop helps you to realize your fictional intentions through detailed written critiques and to prepare your stories for publication in targeted markets.
 The course goal is to complete two new stories and one revision.

-The application deadline for this advanced course has been extended to Monday, December 16, 2019 at 9am (PST).
+The application deadline for this advanced course is Monday, June 1 at 9am (PST).

 Course may be taken to satisfy core (Advanced) units in the Fiction Certificate Program, or as an elective in either fiction/creative nonfiction certificate.